-Amplifying colleague voices on diversity and inclusion
+Amplifying colleague voices on diversity, equity and inclusion

 What are Employee Resource Groups – and how are they helping to create a more diverse and inclusive culture at Barclays?
 Find out about the bank’s 12 ERGs, their roles in amplifying colleague voices and why their efforts offer real business value.